Graph Learning and Its Advancements on Large Language Models: A Holistic Survey: Objectives

-Hypergraphs refer to a kind of graph structure in which each edge can connect any number of nodes.
-Hypergraph theory was first proposed in \cite{Berge1984Hypergraphs}, which mainly focuses on hypergraph segmentation and the generalization of some traditional graph theories on hypergraphs.
-After that, many papers began to study hypergraph segmentation \cite{Karypis2000Multilevel,Caldwell2000Improved, Devine2006Parallel}.
-As time goes on, the research of hypergraphs extends to more tasks as well as more methods.
-For example, Sun et al. \cite{Sun2008Hypergraph} propose a hypergraph spectral learning formulation for multi-label classification, where a hypergraph is constructed to exploit the correlation information among different labels.
-Bulo et al. \cite{Bulo2009Game} focus on hypergraph clustering, which provides a meaningful formalization of the very notion of a cluster.
-Deep learning methods are also introduced for hypergraph representation \cite{Feng2019Hypergraph,Bai2021Hypergraph}.
+Hypergraphs are a graph structure wherein each edge can connect multiple nodes.
+The foundation of hypergraph theory can be traced back to \cite{Berge1984Hypergraphs}, primarily concentrating on hypergraph segmentation and the generalization of conventional graph theories to hypergraphs.
+Subsequently, research on hypergraphs has expanded to encompass a broader spectrum of tasks and methodologies.
+For instance, Sun et al. \cite{Sun2008Hypergraph} introduce a hypergraph spectral learning formulation tailored for multi-label classification, leveraging hypergraphs to capture correlation information among diverse labels.

-Previous works most concentrate on homogeneous hypergraphs (see Definition \ref{definition-Homogeneous hypergraph}), however, ignoring the heterogeneity in hypergraphs (i.e., different types of hyperedges).
-Recent works propose to model heterogeneous hypergraph (see Definition \ref{definiton-Heterogeneous hypergraph}) with various methods.
-For instance, DHNE \cite{Tu2018Structural} aims to model heterogeneous hypernetwork with indecomposable hyperedges.
-To preserve both local and global structures, DHNE proposes a non-linear tuplewise similarity function.
-Zhang et al. \cite{Zhang2019Hyper} propose Hyper-SAGNN uncovering complex higher-order interactions in different applications.
-Sun et al. \cite{Sun2021Heterogeneous} first projects the heterogeneous hypergraph into a bunch of snapshots and then utilizes Wavelet basis with an efficient polynomial approximation to conduct localized hypergraph convolution.
-Heterogeneous hypergraphs also have various applications.
-For example, Fang et al. \cite{Fang2014Topic} work on social influence mining in social networks.
-St-Onge et al. \cite{St2022Influential} develop an approximate master equation framework to study contagions on hypergraphs with a heterogeneous structure in terms of group size (hyperedge cardinality) and node membership (hyperdegree).
+In current research, there is a growing introduction of deep learning methods for hypergraph representation.
+Feng et al. \cite{Feng2019Hypergraph} propose a hyperedge convolution layer, expressed as: